Nordix/xcluster/ovl/podsec/README.md

 ```
 SETUP=wireguard xc mkcdrom wireguard podsec private-reg; xc start
+# On Cluster
+wg
-# Test as for IPSec
+# Test as for IPSec.
+# At some other place;
+tcpdump -ni eth1 udp
 ```

 Configuration is much harder than with IPSec since each client is